Suzaku Measurements of Hot Halo Emission at Outskirts for Two Poor Galaxy Groups: NGC 3402 and NGC 5129: Radial Profiles

-Using these priors, we took the best-fit parameters, their uncertainty ranges and relative uncertainties in the $n_{e}$ at the $r_{emw}$ as preliminary estimates.
-At this point, we used brute force uncertainty estimation, where we computed the $\chi^2$ over an 8-dimensional grid of parameter values, based on their aforementioned initial estimates and the resultant $n_{e}(r_{emw})$.
-Then we computed corresponding likelihoods and obtained probabilities, which were binned by $n_{e}(r_{emw})$, giving us our probability distribution with respect to $n_{e}(r_{emw})$.
-The mean $n_{e}(r_{emw})$ were chosen to be the $n_{e}$ associated with the global minimum $\chi^2$ for the full grid.
-The 1$\sigma$ uncertainties in $n_{e}(r_{emw})$ were found by taking the 68\% area under the probability distributions, centered on the mean $n_{e}(r_{emw})$, in that these mean $n_{e}$ were off-peak.
-For NGC 3402, this worked very well.
-However, NGC 5129 was more complicated since this mean $n_{e}$ matched with the peaks of the distributions.
-In this case, at least one mean $n_{e}$ was located such that the upper uncertainty was unbound.
-To remedy this, we chose the median $n_{e}$ (or 50\% area under the probability distribution) to replace the mean $n_{e}$, then calculated the 1$\sigma$ uncertainties as for NGC 3402.
+Next, we calculated 1$\sigma$ uncertainties for $n_e$ at the emission-weighted radius.
+Since we want to probe as much probability space as possible, we produced grids spanning parameter values to at least $\Delta\chi^2 > 6.63$, which encompasses the confidence interval out to 99\% for one parameter of interest.
+This was done for 25 steps in each parameter, which approached the limit of what was computationally feasible using this method.
+With these grids of parameter and $\chi^2$ values, we performed maximum likelihood estimation, where we computed corresponding likelihoods and obtained probabilities.
+This produced the probability distribution with respect to $n_e$ at $r_{emw}$.
+The mean values were chosen to be the $n_e$ associated with the global minimum $\chi^2$ for the full grid, and the 1$\sigma$ uncertainties were found by taking the 68\% area under the normalized probability distributions, centered on the mean.
+For both groups, these mean quantities were located at the peaks of the largely symmetric distributions.
+There is slight asymmetry in the distribution for NGC 5129, yet this is to be expected considering the parameter curves in Figure~\ref{fig:gridpars}.
+The resultant $n_{e}$ at $r_{emw}$ can be seen in Table~\ref{tab:sbnd}.

-Also, we obtained model parameters and their 1$\sigma$ uncertainties by finding $\Delta\chi^2$ for each parameter's range of values and then fit a quadratic to each to find the parameter values where $\Delta\chi^2=1$.
-Table~\ref{tab:3betafit} provides relative 1$\sigma$ uncertainties in $n_{e}$ and best-fit parameters with 1$\sigma$ uncertainties for inner and outer data with priors in the $\chi^2$ to prevent switching between $\beta$--models.
-Figure~\ref{fig:3beta} shows the best-fit 3$\beta$--Model electron number density profiles.
-Compared to Figure~\ref{fig:2beta}, the electron number densities derived from the \suz\ data are lower, and the 3$\beta$--Model is indeed a much better fit to the data.
-The requirement for negative (or nearly negative) $\beta_3$, leading to a flatter profile in the outskirts (especially for NGC 3402) illustrates the presence of additional gas at these large radii.
-To quantify this, we computed the slopes of each profile beyond 100 kpc, where the $n_{e}$ could be characterized by a single $\beta$--Model.
-We obtained $\beta_{out} \approx 0.59$ and $0.49$ for NGC 3402 and NGC 5129, respectively.